← Back to 史記

 西

 Jin's Xian Zhen said: 'The Qin lord did not use Jian Shu and turned against the hearts of the multitude.
 This can be attacked.'
 Luan Zhi said: 'We have not yet repaid the former lord's favor to Qin.
 To attack them is not permissible.'
 Xian Zhen said: 'Qin insulted our orphan and attacked those of the same surname.
 What repayment of the virtue is there?'
 They then attacked them.
 Duke Xiang wore black mourning garments.
-In the fourth month, they defeated the Qin army at Xiao and captured the three Qin generals Meng Ming Shi, Xi Qi Shu, and Bai Yi Bing to return.
+In the fourth month, they defeated the Qin army at Xiao and returned with the three Qin generals Mengming Shi, Xiqi Shu, and Baiyi Bing as captives.
 They then used black for burying Duke Wen.
 Duke Wen's lady, a Qin woman, told Duke Xiang and said: 'Qin desires to obtain their three generals and execute them.'
-The duke permitted it and sent them away.
+The duke permitted this and sent them away.
 Xian Zhen heard it and told Duke Xiang, saying: 'The trouble has been born.'
 Zhen then pursued the Qin generals.
 The Qin generals had crossed the river and were already in the boats.
-They knocked their heads in thanks but ultimately did not return.
+They kowtowed in thanks but ultimately did not return.

 78